What does the Bible say about hard times?

 7. Isaiah 55:8 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.

-Hard times don’t last.
+Scriptures reminding us that hard times don’t last.

 Weeping lasts for a night.
 Hard times don’t last.
 The pain you’re feeling will end.
 Mary knew Jesus was going to die.
 Imagine the great suffering and the pain she went through inside.
 Take a second to realize that her pain didn’t last.
 Jesus died but He later resurrected.